abandrea/HPC/exercise_2/project_2/README.md

 ![](figures/DjXq.gif)

-*"Bottomless wonders spring from simple rules which are repeated without end." - Benoît B. Mandelbrot, the father of fractal geometry (TED Talk, 02/2010).*
+*"Bottomless wonders spring from simple rules which are repeated without end." - Benoît Mandelbrot, the father of fractal geometry (TED Talk, 02/2010).*

 Implementing the Mandelbrot set calculation project is intriguing for several reasons.
 Firstly, it allows for the visualization of complex dynamics, providing a fascinating insight into fractal geometry and iterative processes involving complex numbers.
 The computational challenge of generating high-resolution images of the Mandelbrot set requires significant computational power, making it an excellent problem for exploring computational methods and performance optimization.